 We can either post the script back to you if you enclose a stamped addressed envelope, or you can collect it from Reception.

-If you give in the request before 12:00 it will be ready for collection two days later after 16:00.
-If you give in the request before after 12:00 then three full working days notice is required.
+Your repeat prescription will take TWO WORKING DAYS (excluding weekends) to process and will be ready for collection after 4pm.
 Please do not telephone to check if your script is ready as this clogs up our switchboard and makes it more difficult for patients to get through.

-Weekend prescriptions will be processed on the following Monday (excluding Bank Holidays) and ready for collecton on the following Wednesday after 16.00 hrs.
+Weekend prescriptions will be processed on the following Monday (excluding Bank Holidays) and ready for collecton two working days later, after 4pm.

 To avoid mistakes being made, only use the right hand side of your prescription to re-order a script rather than a scrap of paper.
 If you are ordering online, check the spelling and dosage of the medication very carefully.
 If you are requesting medication earlier than it is due then we need to know why, for example, whether you have lost your tablets, are taking more tablets than usual, or are going on holiday.
 We need to monitor this closely to prevent waste and to avoid the misuse of medications.

 We cannot accept prescriptions requests by telephone.
 However, if you have a query about your medication, the please speak to our prescription manager by telephoning 01256 464151.